The Border Security Force of India: First Wall of Defence of Indian Territories

 Current State of Border Security Force

-The primary role of BSF is to guard the Border of India during peace as well as during the war time.
-They help Indian Army during war time as they are much familiar with local people and topography.
-In past they fought along with Indian Army and have proved their importance especially in India-Pakistan war of 1971 and Kargil War of 1999.
-Apart from its involvement in war it also deals with counter-insurgency and counter-terrorism operations in different Indian states.
+The primary role of BSF is to guard the Border of India during peace as well as during the wartime.
+They help Indian Army during wartime as they are much familiar with local people and topography.
+In past, they fought along with Indian Army and have proved their importance especially in India-Pakistan war of 1971 and Kargil War of 1999.
+Apart from its involvement in the war it also deals with counter-insurgency and counter-terrorism operations in different Indian states.
 It helped to control the situation of Punjab during the 1984 Riots and Attack on Golden Temple.
-Currently BSF is taking care of Naxal hit areas of central India and 15 battalions of BSF are stationed in different parts of Central India to combat Naxal menace.
+Currently, BSF is taking care of Naxal hit areas of central India and 15 battalions of BSF are stationed in different parts of Central India to combat the Naxal menace.

 Training and Organizational Structure of Border Security Force

 BSF personnel undergoes one of the toughest training in the world and on completion of their training they are one of the finest fighting soldiers in the world.
 They guard India-Pakistan border in the Thar Desert where temperature goes as high as 50 centigrade and in Jammu & Kashmir where the temperature drops below zero.
 In Rann of Kutch, they have to deal with the swampy land and saline water whereas in India-Bangladesh border they have to deal with thick forest cover and marshy land.
 These areas are known for poisonous creatures and ferocious animals like Bengal Tiger.
 Therefore they are trained depending on the location they are deployed.
 BSF has three main training Institutions, five Special Training Schools and eleven STCs/BTCs (Subsidiary Training Centers/Basic Training centers) spread across the Country.
 A border man pledge during training is as follow: